regex_syntax::hir

 A high-level intermediate representation (HIR) for a regular expression.

-The HIR of a regular expression represents an intermediate step between its abstract syntax (a structured description of the concrete syntax) and compiled byte codes.
+The HIR of a regular expression represents an intermediate step between its abstract syntax (a structured description of the concrete syntax) and an actual regex matcher.
 The purpose of HIR is to make regular expressions easier to analyze.
 In particular, the AST is much more complex than the HIR.
 For example, while an AST supports arbitrarily nested character classes, the HIR will flatten all nested classes into a single set.
 The HIR will also “compile away” every flag present in the concrete syntax.
-For example, users of HIR expressions never need to worry about case folding; it is handled automatically by the translator (e.g., by translating (?i)A to [aA]).
+For example, users of HIR expressions never need to worry about case folding; it is handled automatically by the translator (e.g., by translating (?i:A) to [aA]).

 The specific type of an HIR expression can be accessed via its kind or into_kind methods.
 This extra level of indirection exists for two reasons: